medianeuroscience/nipype_repro/README.md

 ### Docker & Nipype

-Our docker container is based on the [Neurodocker](https://github.com/ReproNim/neurodocker).
+Our docker container (version: 20.10.12) is based on the [Neurodocker](https://github.com/ReproNim/neurodocker).
 Please install the _Neurodocker_ first, then use it to generate a dockerfile via the following command:
 ```
 neurodocker generate docker --base ubuntu:20.04 \
 --pkg-manager apt \